Defaults, Inheritance and Overrides

 Debugging

-To see the fully resolved configuration with all defaults, inheritance, and overrides applied:
+To debug your configuration with all defaults, inheritance, and overrides applied: